developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 ------

 ### Automated Activation
-Enterprise Keyboard can be configured remotely on multiple managed devices using Zebra's [StageNow](/stagenow/2-2/about/) tools and the [UI Manager](/mx/uimgr/) service or an organization's own MDM system.
+Later versions of Enterprise Keyboard (after v1.0) will offer the ability to be configured remotely on multiple managed devices using Zebra's [StageNow](/stagenow/2-2/about/) tools and the [UI Manager](/mx/uimgr/) service or an organization's own MDM system.
 Configuration also can be handled programmatically through Zebra's [EMDK for Android](/emdk-for-android/4-0/guide/about) software development kit.

 Actions to be executed on the Android Settings panel:
 1. <b>Open Language and input</b>